devoworm/Raising-the-Worm-Brain/Manuscript.md

 #### Broader Implications
 There are several broader implications to this work.
 The first is to flesh out a model of explicit steps in relation to the development process and with respect to an emerging connectome.
 The second involves informing developmental models of nervous system function.
 Mapping ion channel and electrical function onto connectome architectures is useful for modeling function during the formation of the connectome.
 This provides a basis for understanding the emergence of specific behaviors and behavioral circuits.

-As the C. elegans connectome is considered analytically tractable, we hope that the extraction and analysis of neuronal populations at different points in embryonic development can be applied to other small connectomes (<1000 neurons).
+As the _C. elegans_ connectome is considered analytically tractable, we hope that the extraction and analysis of neuronal populations at different points in embryonic development can be applied to other small connectomes (<1000 neurons).
 The polycheate (Windoffer & Westheide, 1988; Hochberg, 2009) and the larval tunicate Ciona intestinalis (Bezares-Calderon & Jekely, 2016; Ryan et.al, 2016) are two such examples.
 The tunicate model is especially interesting, as it provides an opportunity to study asymmetry.
-Yet we also see how the emergence of behaviors are context-specific, as swimming in C. intestinalis (Zegal et.al, 2006) emerges in a way that is fundamentally different from behaviors such as pharyngeal pumping in C. elegans.
+Yet we also see how the emergence of behaviors are context-specific, as swimming in _C. intestinalis_ (Zegal et.al, 2006) emerges in a way that is fundamentally different from behaviors such as pharyngeal pumping in _C. elegans_.

 #### Development and Neuronal Criticality
 Considering neuronal criticality more broadly, Towlson et.al (2013) have defined rich club neurons in the adult phenotype as highly-connected neurons and serving a special functional role due to their ability to connect different modules.
 One question for future research is whether or not the rich club originates from the rules of preferential attachment (Barabasi & Albert, 1999), or if their functional attributes make them prone to being highly-connected.
 As they tend to be born between 290 and 350 minutes of development (Alicea, 2018), birth order is not the preferential criterion for this functional role.
-In any case, we can observe the signature of a small-world network (Watts & Strogatz, 1998) in both the C. elegans and C. intestinalis larval connectomes (Bezares-Calderon & Jekely, 2016).
+In any case, we can observe the signature of a small-world network (Watts & Strogatz, 1998) in both the _C. elegans_ and _C. intestinalis_ larval connectomes (Bezares-Calderon & Jekely, 2016).
 This suggests whatever interactions are determining critical structure is common across developing small connectomes.

 #### From Embryogenesis to Behavior
 Our ability to infer behavioral pathways as they form in embryogenesis can yield information about how and why behavioral circuits form in development.
 To see the value of this information, we can recall Tinbergen’s four questions with respect to an organismal trait: what is its structure, what is its function, how did it get there in development, and how did it get there in evolution (Bateson and Laland, 2013).
 In this paper, we address three of these (structure, function, and development).
 Based on this analysis of C. elegans data, an order of origins can be proposed: developmental processes (cellular differentiation) generate structure (the birth of circuit components), which in turn leads to function (electrical connections between neurons and the generation of behaviors).
 To further support this hypothesis, structures such as muscle autonomously generate behaviors prior to innervation by axonal connections.
 We will now review such behavioral transitions to demonstrate how structure comes before function.